chromium/chromium/docs/speed/binary_size/android_binary_size_trybot.md

       is worth the added file size, then add why you think it is.
         - To get a feeling for how large existing features are, refer to [go/chrome-supersize](Googlers only).
+- If an **auto-roll commit triggered this failure**:
+    - The purpose of blocking large rolls is so that we can have the roll commits annotated with what is causing the large growth, and to ensure teams are aware of large size changes.
+    - Please include in the roll commit message what is causing the increase, as well as any pointers to discussions / justifications of the size increase.
+    - If there is a possibility of any follow-up size reductions, please include `Bug:` lines for bugs that will track this work.

 - Add a footer to the commit description along the lines of:
     - `Binary-Size: Size increase is unavoidable (see above).`